First impressions matter—Connect with your students from day one

 • Mind map

-LessonUp offers playful, interactive ways to stimulate students to introduce themselves.
-For example, you could write “I like” or “I am” at the centre of a mind map, and ask your students to reveal their hobbies, passions, favourite book, film, activity, or sport.
-We advise you to keep it light and playful on the first day.
-There is time to dive into your subject, and all the exciting aspects of it, once you have created a great first impression.
+LessonUp offers playful, interactive ways to encourage students to introduce themselves.
+For example, you could place 'I like' or 'I am' in the centre of a mind mapand ask students to reveal their hobbies, passions, favourite books, films, activities, or sports.
+Keep it light and playful on the first day—there will be plenty of time to dive into the subject matter once you've made a great first impression.

 • Spinner

-Create a 5 minute introduction of yourself for your students.
-Make it an informal video that stimulates connection and curiosity.
-If you want, you can embed the video in a LessonUp lesson.
-You could also ask your students to create a similar video to introduce themselves to you, and to the rest of the class.
-It is a very contemporary way of connecting.
-Moreover, students can work on their presentation skills by recording more than one video, and choosing the one that satisfies their own standards.
+Create a five-minute introduction video of yourself for your students.
+Keep it informal to stimulate connection and curiosity.
+If you wish, embed the video in a LessonUp lesson.
+You can also encourage your students to create their own introduction videos to share with you and the class.
+This approach not only encourages connection but also allows students to refine their presentation skills by recording multiple takes and choosing the best one.

 2. Encourage participation in the class